-COPE puppies-in-training are placed with Puppy Foster Volunteers from the time they are 7-8 weeks old, until they are matched with their life partner, or move on to do their life’s work approximately 2 years later.
+COPE puppies-in-training are placed with Puppy Foster Volunteers from the time they are 7-8 weeks old, until they are matched with their life partner, or move on to do their life’s work (approximately 1 – 2 years later).

-Because COPE dogs are destined for a fulfilling life with human partners, it is of the utmost importance that they be home-raised.
+COPE Service Dogs are destined for a fulfilling life with human partners, it is of the utmost importance that they be home-raised.
 This means being part of a family during their formative puppy-hood and into their advanced training years.

 - You are over 18 years of age.